FeralWriting/Dice_Roller_Discord_Bot/README.md

 ## Commands:

-Use "!roll", "!roll d[number]", or "!roll a coin" are the commands the bot will accept.
+"!roll", "!roll d[number]", or "!roll a coin" are the commands the bot will accept.

 * "!roll" will default to a number between 1 and 6 inclusive.